orientechnologies/orientdb-docs/Object-Database.md

 ## Get the ODocument from a POJO

-The OObjectDatabase implementation has APIs to get a document from its referencing object:
+The OObjectDatabaseTx implementation has APIs to get a document from its referencing object:

 ```java
 ODocument doc = db.getRecordByUserObject( animal );